Cinder Ella

 'I'm your Fairy Godmother,' replied the fairy.
 'I've come to fulfill your wish of going to the palace.'

 'Really?'
-Cinderella asked, feeling happy.
+Cinderella asked.

-"The Fairy Godmother touched these things with her magic wand and lo!
-The pumpkin turned into a beautiful carriage and the six mice became six big horses to pull it.
-One of the two lizards became a driver and the other a coachman.
-Then her magic wand touched Cinderella's body.
-Instantly her old, soiled frock changed into a gorgeous pink gown.
-It was accessorized by matching ornaments and a pair of pretty glass slippers.
-When she looked at the mirror, she found herself staring at the most beautiful girl she'd ever seen.
+The Fairy Godmother asked her to get a pumpkin, six mice and two lizards.
+Cinderella brought a big pumpkin from the garden, a mouse trap with six mice trapped inside it and caught two lizards from the kitchen wall.
+The Fairy Godmother touched these things with her magic wand and lo!
+The pumpkin turned into a beautiful carriage, the six mice became six big horses to pull it and the two lizards became a driver and a coachman respectively.
+Then her magic wand touched Cinderella.
+Instantly her old, soiled clothes changed into a gorgeous pink gown accessorized with matching ornaments and pretty glass slippers.
+She turned to look at the mirror and found herself staring at the most beautiful girl she'd ever seen.

 'Now you are ready go to the royal ball, Cinderella,' said Fairy Godmother.
 'But remember, you must return home before the clock strikes twelve.
 The impact of my magic wand will stay till midnight.
 After that all the things will return to their original forms.'